 3. Physical condition of surrogate mothers

-4. Physical condition of the client
+4. Physical condition of the principal

 5. Surrogate agency services

-Surrogacy is the only way to get a baby for many families, so they are very careful in the selection of the agency, and we all hope that the agency will do a good job in every part of the service, but there is a saying:You get what you pay for, and it's only natural that an organization with good service will have a high service feeSo, you can just choose the right surrogacy agency according to your own conditions.
+Surrogacy is the only way to get a baby for many families, so the choice of agency is very careful, and everyone expects the agency to do a good job in every step of the process.
+But there is a realistic saying:nothing for nothing..
+Agencies with good services will naturally cost more for their services.
+So, just choose the right surrogacy agency according to your conditions.

 VII.
 Possible additional costs of surrogacy